Puppets/puppets-old/README.md

 ### Configuring Events on the Global Channel

-There is no easy way for pieces to communicate globally, as they aren't supposed to.
-Messages that need to 'bubble' up in that way should first pass through the main Puppet, which then forwards the event through `emit`.
+There is no easy way for pieces to communicate globally, as they aren't meant to.
+Messages that need to 'bubble' up to the global channel should first pass through the main Puppet, which then share the event through `emit`.

 ### Event Forwarding